Overview of the Assessment

 The average scores and percentages presented are estimates because they are based on representative samples of students rather than on the entire population of students.
 Moreover, the collection of subject-area questions used at each grade level is but a sample of the many questions that could have been asked.
 As such, NAEP results are subject to a measure of uncertainty, reflected in the standard error of the estimates.
 The standard errors for the estimated scale scores and percentages in the figures and tables presented on this website are available through the NAEP Data Explorer.

-Results are provided for groups of students defined by shared characteristics—gender, race/ethnicity, eligibility for free/reduced-price school lunch, students with disabilities, and students identified as English language learners.
+Results are provided for groups of students defined by shared characteristics—gender, race/ethnicity, eligibility for free/reduced-price school lunch, students with disabilities, students identified as English language learners, type of school and location, and highest level of parental education.
 Based on participation rate criteria, results are reported for various student populations only when sufficient numbers of students and adequate school representation are present.
 The minimum requirement is at least 62 students in a particular group from at least five primary sampling units (PSU).
 However, the data for all students, regardless of whether their group was reported separately, were included in computing overall results.
 Explanations of the reporting groups are presented below.

 Results are reported separately for male and female students.